-Third, this approach might work if you need to rewrite a field's value.
-But how to unset the field, e.g. to return its value to the default state?
-For example, how to remove the client\phone\number\ext?
+In third, this approach might work if you need to rewrite a field's value.
+But how to unset the field, return its value to the default state?
+For example, how to remove client_phone_number_ext?

-In such cases, special values are often being used, for example, a null one.
+In such cases, special values are often being used, like null.
 But as we discussed above, this is a defective practice.
 Another variant is prohibiting non-required fields, but that would pose considerable obstacles in a way of expanding the API.